 Her father stepped up earlier in the process to qualify for the exit loan as a co-borrower, he has a 700+ fico score.
 To qualify for the 7.5% rate with 30 yr. fixed or 7/1 ARM with 30-day refi seasoning, you need to have a solid 660+ Fico.
-I offered to help them land unsecured funding to deposit to their business account to show reserves, they weren’t happy about paying the fees or the unexpected panic to perform, but reluctantly applied for and received $90k+ in personal unsecured funding from 6 different vendors.
+I offered to help them raise unsecured funding to fund their deposit to their business account to show reserves, they weren’t happy about paying the fees or the unexpected panic to perform, but reluctantly applied for and received $90k+ in personal unsecured funding from 6 different vendors.

 We were ready to close the loan, when the lender suddenly backed out, saying that the DSCR was just short of qualifying?!
-They didn’t have they act together, it was a gross error from the underwriting team, and my account rep couldn’t get the exception approved.
+They didn’t have their act together, it was a gross error from the underwriting team, and my account rep couldn’t get the exception approved.

 She used the credit card she received to pay a small application fee, and they announced a closing date.
 Unfortunately, it took about 3 weeks longer to get it done, meanwhile, honestly I’m getting nervous – my client called me with her husband on the line and they were concerned as well.